Brian Walton (bishop): Polyglot Bible

 The proposals for the Polyglot appeared in 1652.
 The book itself came out in six great folios.
 The first volume appeared in September 1654; the second in July 1655; the third in July 1656; and the last three in 1657.
 Nine languages are used: Hebrew, Aramaic, Samaritan, Syriac, Arabic, Persian, Ethiopic, Greek and Latin.
 Among his collaborators were James Ussher, John Lightfoot and Edward Pococke, Edmund Castell, Abraham Wheelocke and Patrick Young, Thomas Hyde and Thomas Greaves.
 The great undertaking was the first in England supported by subscription - £50 each.
 Walton's political opinions did not deprive him of the help of the Commonwealth; the paper used was freed from duty, and the interest of Cromwell in the work was acknowledged in the original preface, part of which was afterwards cancelled to make way for more loyal expressions towards that restored monarchy under which Oriental studies in England immediately began to languish.
 Two versions of the work, one dedicated to Cromwell, and the other known as the "Loyal" one.
 To Walton himself, however, the Restoration brought no disappointment: he was elected Bishop of Chester on 19 October 1660, confirmed to that See 22 November, and consecrated a bishop on 2 December 1660.
 In the following spring he was one of the commissioners at the Savoy Conference, but took little part in the business.
 In the autumn of 1661 he paid a short visit to his diocese, and returning to London he died.

 According to an assessment in Chisholm (1911):

-In 1669, Dr. Edmund Castell published the Lexicon Heptaglotton in two folio volumes.
-This was a lexicon of the seven Oriental languages used in Walton's Polyglot, and had grammars of those languages prefixed.